Hezbollah leader says more Israelis will be displaced as the militants extend their rocket fire

 The military also said that it struck Hezbollah targets in the southern Beirut suburbs, known as the Dahiyeh, where the militant group is headquartered.

 Hezbollah began firing rockets into northern Israel on Oct.
 8, 2023, the day after Hamas' surprise attack into Israel ignited the war in Gaza.
 Hezbollah and Hamas are both allied with Iran, and Hezbollah says its attacks are aimed at aiding the Palestinians.
-Israel began carrying out airstrikes in response and the conflict steadily escalated, erupting into a full-fledged war last month.
+Israel has carried out airstrikes in response and the conflict steadily escalated, erupting into a full-fledged war last month.

 The Lebanese militant group has said it will stop the attacks if there is a cease-fire in Gaza, but months of diplomatic efforts on that front have repeatedly stalled.